 Writing and Reporting in the Digital Era

-I will also teach interviewing techniques, a five-week course in a real classroom, this spring.
+I also teach interviewing techniques, a five-week course in a real classroom.

 Interviews and Profiles